-One of the many ways to get control of debt is to negotiate with creditors in an effort to lower the overall amount due.
-When successful, debt negotiation may be an option for avoiding garnishment, bank levies, foreclosure, and bankruptcy.
+One of the many ways to get control of debt is to negotiate with creditors to lower the overall amount due.
+When successful, debt negotiation might be an option for avoiding garnishment, bank levies, foreclosure, and bankruptcy.

 Here are some strategies you can use when negotiating with most types of creditors or debt collectors.